gvwilson/thirdbit/advice/index.md

 and you just might convert them.

 **7. Keep it visible.**
-It's easy to start a blog and create a Twitter account, but that very ease has reduced these channels' impact.
+It's easy to start a blog and create a Mastodon account, but that very ease has reduced these channels' impact.
 Is there a newsletter you can be included in (which makes you look more official)?
 Can you make a presentation as part of some other event (rather than organizing a gathering of your own)?